 Nepal’s climate varies dramatically by region:

-- Himalayas: Freezing at high altitudes; trekking seasons are spring and autumn (avoid monsoon rains in June-August).
+Himalayas: Freezing at high altitudes; the main trekking season is spring and autumn (avoid monsoon rains in June–August).

-I visited Nepal in October, and the weather was perfectly clear skies for trekking and comfortable city exploring.
+I visited Nepal in October, and the weather was perfect clear skies for trekking and comfortable city exploring.
+If you’re wondering about the best time to visit Nepal, aim for those same months when the views are clearest and trails are busiest.

 Budget